South Korean virus cases jump again, 1st US soldier infected

 China, by far, still has the most cases and deaths from the illness, though its numbers have slowed recently.
 Chinese officials Wednesday reported another 406 cases and 52 additional deaths, all of them in hard-hit Hubei province and all but 10 in the epicenter of the city of Wuhan.

-China has recorded 2,715 deaths from COVID-19 and 78,064 confirmed cases of the virus on the mainland.
+China has recorded 2,715 deaths from COVID-19 and 78,064 confirmed cases of the virus on the mainland since the illness emerged in December.

+China has put Wuhan and nearby cities under virtual quarantine for weeks, halting nearly all movement except for disease prevention, health care and supplying necessities.
+It has sent thousands of personnel to build and staff virus-dedicated hospitals in the epicenter region.
+In the capital Beijing and throughout the country, public events were canceled and factories, offices and schools closed.

+Chinese banks have been ordered to disinfect old banknotes before reissuing them to the public.
+State broadcaster CCTV showed staff of a state-owned bank in Shanghai putting old banknotes under ultraviolet disinfection and putting them into a vault.
+The bank told CCTV money removed from high-risk sites such as hospitals and markets would not be returned to circulation.
+Other banknotes will be disinfected and sealed for at least 7 days before being recirculated, the bank said.

 While the response efforts to the disease have long focused on China and its neighbors, the U.S. Centers for Disease Control and Prevention earlier called for Americans to be prepared for the illness to spread there.

-New outbreaks occurring in far-flung places were raising concerns about how to contain the spread of the illness and what will happen when it reaches new places.
+New outbreaks occurring in far-flung places were raising concerns about containing the illness and what will happen when it reaches new places.

-“It’s not so much a question of if this will happen anymore, but rather more a question of exactly when this will happen — and how many people in this country will have severe illness,” Dr. Nancy Messonnier of the U.S. Centers for Disease Control and Prevention said in a call with reporters Tuesday.
+“It’s not so much a question of if this will happen anymore, but rather more a question of exactly when this will happen — and how many people in this country will have severe illness,” Dr. Nancy Messonnier of the U.S. CDC told reporters Tuesday.

 Uncertainly remained over how best to stem the spread of the illness.
 Italy had taken Europe’s most stringent preventative measures and yet became home to the biggest outbreak outside Asia.
-Experts in Japan, with one of the world’s most sophisticated health systems, acknowledged the country’s handling of a virus-stricken cruise ship was flawed and could have allowed the problem to magnify.
+Experts in Japan acknowledged the mishandling of a virus-stricken cruise ship could have allowed the problem to magnify.

+Several Middle Eastern countries reported jumps in new cases tied to travel from Iran, which has the highest in the Middle East with 95 cases and 15 deaths.
+Kuwait’s KUNA news agency said 11 cases have been confirmed there as of Wednesday.
+Bahrain had 17.

-Overnight, 445 Filipinos who were mostly crewmembers on the ship flew home to begin a 14-day quarantine at an athletic facility in a northern province.
+Overnight, 445 Filipinos who were mostly crewmembers on the ship flew home to begin a 14-day quarantine.
 Eighty Filipino crew members who tested positive for the virus stayed behind in hospitals in Japan.